passsy/spot/README.md

 ### Better errors

 By chaining widget selectors, spot can provide better errors by searching the parent scope first for potential candidates.
+This can save a lot of time when debugging failing widget tests.

-Here, the settings icon couldn't not be found in the `AppBar`.
+Here, the settings icon could not be found in the `AppBar`.
 Classic widget tests would show the following error using `findsOneWidget`.

 ```text